MighTy-Weaver/Inefficient-AC-detection/README.md

 After you've trained the models, run the `prediction_processing.py` to generate the visual graphs of the result.

-It will generate distribution, interactive shapley value, overall RMSE, overall accuracy distribution graph.
+It will generate distribution plot for each room, interactive shapley value for each room's model, an overall RMSE histogram and an overall accuracy distribution histogram.

-For the Shapley value, please refer to [Shapley Additive Explanation](https://github.com/slundberg/shap)
+For detail about the Shapley value, please refer to [Shapley Additive Explanation](https://github.com/slundberg/shap)

-The graphs will be dumped into three folders
+The graphs will be dumped into three folders: `distribution_plot`, `shap_TH_ac_plot` and the current work directory.